18F/18f.gsa.gov/content/posts/2017-05-30-the-new-fec.md

 When the [U.S. Web Design Standards](https://standards.usa.gov/) launched, we started using their components with the new FEC styles — even contributing back to the project as a use case for research on how to use the Standards with your own styles.
 Since the site is responsive, it looks great no matter what device you’re using.
 And whereas the old FEC.gov presented users with over ten different top-level navigation elements, the new FEC.gov reduces the primary navigation to three main items to reflect the three primary focus areas that users need when coming to the site.

 <figure>
-  {% image "assets/blog/fec/1-fecnavs.png" "An image of the new and previous FEC website navigation systems" %}
+  {% image "assets/blog/fec/1-fecnavs.png" "Comparison of the new and old navigation, where the new navigation fits into one horizonal area and uses plain language.
+The older navigation goes along the top of the page and the side, with more formal language and less legible typefaces." %}
   <figcaption>The new FEC.gov reduces the primary navigation down to three main items to reflect the most common areas that users need when coming to the site.
 The old FEC.gov presented users with over ten different top-level navigation elements.</figcaption>
 </figure>

 The campaign finance data section has grown since the initial beta launch to include even more datasets — like the ability to get all raw data from electronic filings as soon as it comes in, right alongside processed data — and we redesigned major features like the candidate and committee profile pages based on user feedback.

 <figure>
-  {% image "assets/blog/fec/2-newbetafec.png" "An image of three different design iterations for the committee pages" %}
+  {% image "assets/blog/fec/2-newbetafec.png" "Three design iterations for committee pages, showing campaign finance data for Donald J. Trump" %}
   <figcaption>We launched beta with a new design and architecture for the candidate and committee profile pages and later redesigned these features after user feedback showed that people needed more granular data and were having a hard time finding what they needed.</figcaption>
 </figure>

 The legal resources section allows users to search through multiple types of resources at once, which previously wasn’t possible.
 It also includes new ways to explore advisory opinions, which are the official Commission responses to questions about how federal campaign finance law applies to specific, factual situations.

 <figure>
-  {% image "assets/blog/fec/3-legalresource.png" "An image of the new combined legal search results and the new search interface for advisory opinions" %}
+  {% image "assets/blog/fec/3-legalresource.png" "Search results for the term electioneering and advisory opinions, showing a message that this feature is under development" %}
   <figcaption>Improvements to the new legal resources section include being able to search for keywords across different resources in one search results list, and a better-designed advisory opinion search interface, which makes it easier to tell if a case is what you’re looking for before opening it.</figcaption>
 </figure>